 29. This lack of provision for compensation or protection is all the more disconcerting, because the Amendments of June 22 purport to regulate not merely U.S. external trade,(16) but E.C. external trade as well.
-Moreover, these are considerations which obviously have played a role in the imposition of foreign trade embargoes in the past: Firstly, both the Cuban Assets Control Regulations (1981) and the Iranian Assets Control Regulations (1979) exempted, to a large extent, foreign incorporated firms with ties to U.S. firms from otherwise stringent or even absolute trade prohibitions.(17) Secondly, both the trade embargo connected with the Iranian hostage crisis and the embargo on grain shipments to the U.S.S.R. permitted existing contracts to be honoured.
+Moreover, these are considerations which obviously have played a role in the imposition of foreign trade embargoes in the past: Firstly, both the Cuban Assets Control Regulations (1981) and the Iranian Assets Control Regulations (1979) exempted, to a large extent, foreign incorporated firms with ties to U.S. firms from otherwise stringent or even absolute trade prohibitions.(17) Secondly, both the trade embargo on grain shipments to the U.S.S.R. permitted existing contracts to be honoured.